sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 ## Introduction

-Suppose you need to perform a security assessment for an SD-WAN solution.
+Suppose you need to perform a security assessment of an SD-WAN solution.
 There are several reasons for this: one of them is selecting SD-WAN provider and product.

 A traditional SD-WAN system consists of many technologies, planes, services, and features.